troy-harris/interview_automation_test/README.md

-# Welcome to the farmdrop technical test!!!
+# Welcome to the farmdrop technical test for automation testers

-Task 1: Create a user account on the farmdrop test site URL > https://next.farmdrop.com/login
+Please spend no more than two hours on the following task.
+You are not expected to finish all of it - this is as much to understand how you approach things as it is to see if you can build working tests.

+## Background
+Farmdrop sometimes uses a staging site at [https://next.farmdrop.com](https://next.farmdrop.com) to run integration tests.
+The database is reset periodically and the payments system is connected to a sandbox, so you can experiment freely.

+## Task
+Please build a suite of tests for the sign up form which will run against this staging site.

-Task 2: Put together a list of BDD scenario's for a user logging into the farmdrop site > https://next.farmdrop.com/login.
-Try to think from regression prospective and come up with as many scenario's as possible.
+2. Write out a series of scenarios as a Cucumber feature file(s).
+Try to think from regression prospective and come up with as many scenarios as you feel are appropriate in order to make sure this form is fully tested.

-Task 3: A short description of what tools or techniques you may have used to come up with a list of testing scenario's for Task 2

-Task 4: Automate one of your scenario's, using Cucumber/Ruby and any Page Object Model framework of your choice choice.
+2. Begin to automate your scenarios and continue until your allocated time runs out.
+Use Cucumber/Ruby and any other gems/frameworks you feel are appropriate.

+## Notes
+* Code reuse is important to us, so we are interested in seeing what approaches you take to keep your code and tests modular.
+* We take version control seriously, so please show us how you approach this.
+* Your submission should include instructions on how to run it.

-## # Submission
+## Submission

-Please fork this repository, write some code and update this README with a guide of how to run it.
+Please fork this repository and commit code to it.
+Send us the link to your repo in an email.

 Good Luck!!!